epccs/Gravimetric/readme.md

 ## Overview

 This board has an application micro-controller (ATmega324pb) with hardware set up for measuring some event times using ICP1 (flow pulse), ICP3 (start), and ICP4 (stop).
-It has two serial (UART) channels, and a third (main) serial connected to a muli-drop bus (RPUBUS).
+It has two serial (UART) channels for user application, and a third serial connected to the RPUbus.
 There are some current source outputs and some inputs that can measure ADC or do digital IO.

-The board is a general purpose controller in many ways, but there are a few areas aimed at the gravimetric calibration of flow measurement instruments.
+The board is a general-purpose controller in most ways, but there are a few areas aimed at the gravimetric calibration of flow measurement instruments.
 ICP1 is for measuring time events from flow meters (e.g., pulses).
 ICP3 is for a start event and ICP4 a stop event; ICP3 and ICP4 have one-shot pulse extenders.
-Diversion control is a specialized circuit on this board; it starts when the ICP3 capture event occurs and ends when the ICP4 capture event begins.
+Diversion control is a specialized circuit on this board; it starts when the ICP3 capture event occurs and ends with the ICP4 capture event.
 The ICP3 capture ISR needs to enable CS_DIVERSION, and the ICP4 capture ISR should disable CS_DIVERSION  for the diversion control to work correctly.
 Two serial inputs are available to connect a load cell amplifier (e.g., bit-bang an HX711 or serial with a calibrated scale) and a volume prover's inputs (e.g., bit-bang launch and ready or is there a prover with serial).
 I2C is prepared to interface with a high-resolution ADC (but let's get the onboard stuff working first).

-I have ditched the shield headers on this board; it has a 20x2 header pinout for a Raspberry Pi SBC, which has I2C (SMBus) to the 238pb manager, SPI to the 324pb controller, and of course a host-side interface to the multi-drop serial bus.
-I like to have the programming tools for the controller with the SBC at the controller, but it is also a general purpose networking computer that can interface with the controller over its hard links (e.g., what I call non-network connections like SPI, I2C, UART).
-A serial bootloader on the 324pb allows an upload tool (avrdude) to send applications compiled on the SBC to run on the small dedicated machine.
+I have integrated the RPUpi shield and removed shield headers; it has a 20x2 header pinout for a Raspberry Pi SBC, which has I2C (SMBus) to the 238pb manager, SPI to the 324pb controller, and of course a host-side interface to the RPUbus.
+The programming tools for the controller fit on the Raspberry Pi Zero, and that is adequate for flow calibration or as a flow computer.
+Many other options are present, including the new Pi4 if the SBC requires more computational or networking ability.

 ## Status